isa-pilpre/data-analysis-bellabeat/Chapter2-Prepare.md

 I also applied conditional formatting in Google Sheets to highlight cells with matching filenames, which confirmed that all the 11 files from the first folder had "twin" files in the second folder.
 The second folder contained an additional 7 files not found in the first.

-Once the filenames were verified, I concatenated the matching twin files using R and stored the combined files in a new folder named "`FitBit_Complete_Data`", (along with the remaining files from Fitbit folder 2 that had no matching filenames).
+Once the filenames were verified, I concatenated the matching twin files using R and stored the combined files in a new folder named "`Fitbit_Complete_Data`", (along with the remaining files that had no matching filenames).

 Here's part of my [code](BELLABEAT_Combining_Twin_Files.R) for file concatenation: